mbientlab/MetaWear-SDK-Android/README.md

 ```

 ## Binding the Service ##
-Lastly, bind the service in your application and retrain a reference to the service's LocaBinder class.
+Lastly, bind the service in your application and retrain a reference to the service's LocalBinder class.
 This can be done in any activity or fragment that needs access to a MetaWearBoard object.

 ```java
 import android.app.Activity;